Guaranteed lower eigenvalue bounds for Steklov operators using conforming finite element methods: Introduction

 \section{Introduction}

-To evaluate lower bounds of the eigenvalues for differential operators is a fundamental problem in numerical analysis.
-For the eigenvalue approximation based on the finite element method (FEM), there are two new approaches for this aim in the past decade. \begin{enumerate} \item [(1)] The qualitative error estimation, e.g., convergence order, of approximate eigenvalues has a long history in the research of error estimation theories of FEM.
-A new approach in this scope is about the asymptotical lower eigenvalue bounds from nonconforming finite element methods.
-That is, the approximate eigenvalues tend to the exact eigenvalues from below if the mesh is fine enough; see, e.g., \cite{HHL,YZL} and the references therein. \item [(2)] Another new approach, in the scope of quantitative error estimation, is to provide explicit bounds for the eigenvalues.
-Early results of \cite{CGa,CGe,SeVe,XXYY} require the {\em a priori} information of eigenvalue, for example, rough bound for certain eigenvalues.
-A fully computable explicit eigenvalue bound without any additional conditions is proposed by Liu in a sequence of papers (\cite{Liu2011,Liu,LO,XXL,YXLiu}), which utilizes the finite element method and the error estimation for the corresponding projection operators.
-The idea of Liu's approach traces back to the work of Birkhoff \cite{birkhoff}, Kikuchi \cite{kikuchi-liu} and Kobayashi \cite{Kobayashi2011,kobayashi-2011}. \end{enumerate}
+To evaluate bounds of the eigenvalues for differential operators is a fundamental problem in numerical analysis.
+There are many approaches proposed to deal with the eigenvalue bounds, for example, the eigenvalue perturbation theories of Kato, the Lehamnn--Maehly--Goerisch theorem, the intermediate method, the homotopy method, etc.; Refer to \cite{boffi2010finite,sun2016finite} for surveys of FEM approaches to eigenvalue problems and \cite[Chapter 10]{nakao2019numerical_book} for a survey of methods with the purposes of explicit eigenvalue bounds.

-Our paper considers the explicit eigenvalue bound and can be regarded as an extension of the work of Liu's approach.
-In \cite{Liu2011,LO}, the conforming FEM approximation to Laplacian eigenvalue problem is considered, where the projection error for the homogenous boundary value problem is estimated by the hypercircle method.
-In \cite{Liu}, this approach is applied to non-conforming FEMs, which has an advantage that the projection error estimation can be easily obtained by considering the local interpolation error estimation.
-Here, in this paper, we follow the frame of \cite{LO} to consider the Steklov eigenvalue problem with conforming FEM, while the associated boundary condition is nonhomogenous.
+For the study of lower eigenvalue bounds using the finite element method (FEM), there are two new approaches in the past decade. \begin{enumerate} \item [(1)] The asymptotic analysis of lower eigenvalue bounds tells that, for many nonconforming FEMs, the approximate eigenvalues tend to the exact eigenvalues from below if the mesh is fine enough; see, e.g., \cite{YZL-2010,lin2010stokes,HHL-2014,zhang2021asymptotic} and the references therein.
+However, since it is difficult to validate that the mesh size is small enough or not, one cannot obtain the lower eigenvalue bounds through the asymptotic lower bounds directly. \item [(2)] Another approach aims to provide {\em explicit bounds} for the eigenvalues.
+Early results of Carstensen et al. \cite{CGa,CGe} and other groups \cite{SeVe, XXYY} require some {\em a priori} information of eigenvalues, for example, the separation condition or rough eigenvalue bounds for certain eigenvalues.
+Fully computable explicit eigenvalue bounds without any additional conditions are proposed under different approaches.
+In \cite{Liu2011,Liu,LO,YXLiu}, Liu utilizes the projection error-based technique to obtain explicit eigenvalue bounds.
+Such ideas trace back to the work of Birkhoff \cite{birkhoff}, Kikuchi \cite{kikuchi-liu} and Kobayashi \cite{Kobayashi2011,kobayashi-2015}, and are applied to solving various eigenvalue problems \cite{XXL,hu2016guaranteed,liao2019optimal,liu2018explicit,zhang2021guaranteed,gallistl2021computational}. {Canc\`es} et al. utilizes the residue error-based technique to bound the eigenvalues and the eigenfunctions \cite{CanDusMadStaVoh2017,CanDusMadStaVoh2018,Martin2020}.
+Recently, Carstensen et al. proposes new FEM schemes to provide direct lower eigenvalue bounds \cite{carstensen2020skeletal,carstensen2021guaranteed,carstensen2021direct}. \end{enumerate}